-- Sports injuries why sports injuries occur, different types of injuries and how they can be treated and prevented. - Sponsorship in sport why athletes need sponsorship, how it can help the sport, the advantages and disadvantages to the sponsor. - Media and sport how the media can have both a positive and negative impact on athletes and sports. - International sporting events who arranges the events, how they are run.
-Examples include the Olympics and Rugby World Cup. - Warm ups the importance of warming up, how to plan and deliver a warm up specific to the sport.
+- Warm ups and cool downs- importance of them, how to plan and deliver warms up and cools down specific to the sport. - Sport Injuries- Why they occur, different types of injuries and they can be treated and prevented. - Sponsorship in sport- Why athletes need sponsorship, how it can help the sport, the advantaged and disadvantages to the sponsor. - Media and sport- How the media can have both positive and negative impacts on the athletes and sports. - International sporting events- Who arranges the events, how they are run.